 One of the finest designs for a pressure cooker, you’d buy the Prestige Clip-On Stainless Steel Pressure Cooker if you want superb quality and style.
 Made from stainless steel, the four safety features include the gasket release system, whistle, pressure indicator, and safety valve.

 You can securely lock the lid in any direction.
 This eliminates confusion.
-The lid weighs more than normal, which some may find inconvenient.
+The lid weighs more than usual, which some may find inconvenient.

 One thing to understand about stainless steel is that it doesn’t conduct heat as well as aluminum.
 For someone who bought the pressure cooker for the speed of cooking, expect stainless steel to take 20 percent longer.

-It may look attractive but don’t buy a stainless steel pressure cooker if you want speed.
+It may look attractive, but don’t buy a stainless steel pressure cooker if you want speed.
 This pressure cooker also feels like quality.
-You may pay a higher price for it, but the robust design doesn’t disappoint.
+You may pay a higher price, but the robust design doesn’t disappoint.
 The whistle can be scary on this one, however.

 |Looks like a top-notch pressure cooker||Noisy for what you pay for it|